giucal/open-in-vim/README.md

 ### How to hack

-If you're curious about how this script could be extended, open the Script Editor app and have a look at the iTerm's "dictionary":
+If you're curious about how this script could be extended, open the Script Editor app and have a look at iTerm's "dictionary":

   - File > Open Dictionary...;
   - Choose iTerm.app;